CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

    <validation step="aff339d6-08b7-41bd-8563-5c676e0daff7" />

 ## Exercise 2: Configuring monitoring of on-premises servers

+In this exercise, you will configure monitoring for on-premises servers using Azure Monitor.
+The tasks include installing the Azure Connected Machine Agent, enabling monitoring using Insights, and configuring diagnostic settings for your on-premises machines.

 ### Task 1: Install the Azure Connect Machine Agent